How To Stop PC Fan From Rattling (11 Easy Solutions)

 The exact procedure for installing new fans will depend on your computer type.

-If your computer is relatively old, it might be worth upgrading the fans and installing slightly better ones.
+If your computer is relatively old, upgrading the fans and installing good-quality ones might be worthwhile.

 7. Change your computer’s position and orientation